jcheminform/jcheminform/.github/ISSUE_TEMPLATE/collection-proposal.md

 ## Proposal

-Describe here what the collection is about ...
+Describe here what the collection is about.
+Should describe the broad topic, and ideally, specific aspects of the topic you'd like to see articles about.
+This need not be an exhaustive list at the proposal stage, but should provide a flavor of what you're looking for.
+In addition, the more fleshed out this is, the easier to take it and convert it to a Call for Papers.

  - [ ] this collection is about a certain theme
  - [ ] this collection is for a conference